narayanab16/spring-cassandra/README.md

 -  Prereqs: Java 18, IntelliJ/Eclipse, Git
 -  CassandraDBApplication - run java app
+-  Use docker and follow steps from **resources/cassandra_docker_cql.txt**
+-  I have created **linux OSimage video with docker installed** and you can setup any software

 Create a customer REST API, I used **postman**
 - HTTP method: POST